Income inequality in the United States: Economic growth

 A 2011 study by Ostry and Berg of the factors affecting the duration of economic growth in developed and developing countries found that income equality has a more beneficial impact on steady growth than trade openness, sound political institutions, or foreign investment.

 A December 2013 Associated Press survey of three dozen economists', a 2014 report by Standard and Poor's and economists Gar Alperovitz, Robert Reich, Joseph Stiglitz, Branko Milanovic and Robert Gordon agree about the harms of inequality.

-The majority of the Associated Press survey respondents agreed that widening income disparity was harming the US economy.
-They argue that wealthy Americans are receiving higher pay, but they spend less per dollar earned than middle class consumers, whose incomes have largely stagnated.
+The majority of respondents in the Associated Press survey agreed that widening income disparity was harming the US economy.
+They argue that wealthy Americans are receiving higher pay, but they spend less per dollar earned than middle-class consumers, whose incomes have largely stagnated.

-The S&P report concluded that diverging income inequality had slowed the recovery and could contribute to future boom-and-bust cycles given increasing personal debt levels.
+The S&P report concluded that diverging income inequality had slowed the recovery and could contribute to future boom-and-bust cycles, given increasing personal debt levels.
 Higher levels of income inequality increase political pressures, discouraging trade, investment, hiring, and social mobility.

 Alperovitz and Reich argued that concentration of wealth does not leave sufficient purchasing power for the economy to function effectively.

-Stiglitz argued that wealth and income concentration leads the economic elite to protect themselves from redistributive policies by weakening the state, which lessens public investments – roads, technology, education, etc. – that are essential for economic growth.
+Stiglitz argued that wealth and income concentration lead the economic elite to protect themselves from redistributive policies by weakening the state, which lessens public investments – roads, technology, education, etc. – that are essential for economic growth.

 Milanovic stated that while traditionally economists thought inequality was good for growth, "When physical capital mattered most, savings and investments were key.
 Then it was important to have a large contingent of rich people who could save a greater proportion of their income than the poor and invest it in physical capital.
-But now that human capital is scarcer than machines, widespread education has become the secret to growth" and that while "broadly accessible education" is difficult to achieve under inequality, education tends to reduce income gaps.
+But now that human capital is scarcer than machines, widespread education has become the secret to growth", and that while "broadly accessible education" is difficult to achieve under inequality, education tends to reduce income gaps.